dantonnoriega/R-duke-data-plus/README.md

 # R Boot Camp for Duke Data+ Students

+---

+**THIS IS A LIVE DOCUMENT.** It will be updated until deemed satisfactory.
+Check back frequently or refresh to load any new changes and additions.

+---

 Below outlines some materials aimed in helping Data+ students gain the required R expertise to do basic Data Science.
 There are two major components:

 1. R basics with `swirl`